jeannjeann/sw25-fvtt/docs/MANUAL-en_v0.5.1.md

   - Enter the magic power of the monster in the check modifier and use it.
   - Please note that skills and ability values cannot be diced unless "-" is selected.

+#### Effects Tab
+Effects will be listed similar to the PC sheet, but the Effects Summary will not be displayed at the top.
+- **Note** Effects only apply automatically to PCs.
+Applying effects to monsters does not change their rolls.
+- This can be used to manage elapsed time.

 #### Description Tab
 - This is a free description field.
 This is intended for general descriptions of the demon.
 - The loot list described in the Details Tab will also be displayed.